 Workspace was expired, what can I do?

 After a workspace was expired, a system cleaner moves that workspace for some days to a trash directory which is not accessible by users.
 Some days later the trash directory will be really cleaned.
 Users can list their own expired workspace which are still in the trash directory by using:

 To restore expired workspaces is also possible by users.
 First you need a valid workspace.
 If you don't have a valid workspace, so please create one (see above).
+Caution: Ommiting the "duration" option will result in default lifetime (1 day).
 Then you can restore a expired workspace which are listed with "ws_restore -l" using:

 ws_restore [options] workspace_name target_name

 workspace_name is one of the names listed by "ws_restore -l". target_name is one of your valid workspace id's listed with "ws_list".